damithab7/zenInstitute/README.md

-# zenInstitute - Stand alone application
+# zenInstitute - Stand Alone Application
 ZenInstitute is a student management system.
 The main language I here used in is Java and Java Swing

 <h3>Design Approach:</h3>